 Philosophers Behaving Badly

 She rapidly rose the ranks to become a leading spokesperson for her generation.
 She also had a fondness (note the “open marriage” above) of chatting up male or female students at her university lectures.

-Make of this what you may, but it should be remembered she was part of an era which had emerged from hundreds of years of subservience.
+Make of this what you may, but it should remember she was part of an era that had emerged from hundreds of years of subservience.

 It was into a debauchery-fuelled world which she enthusiastically stepped—whilst penning some of the finest works of the 20th century, of course.

 This is a fabulous article!